1886 Atlantic hurricane season: Seasonal summary

-The 1886 Atlantic hurricane season commenced at 06:00 UTC on June 13.
-The season was approximately average, featuring 12 tropical storms compared to the 1981–2010 annual average of 12.1.
-The number of hurricanes, however, was well above average, with 10 forming compared to the annual average of 6.4.
-The number of major hurricanes—defined as Category 3 or higher on the modern Saffir–Simpson scale—was four, compared to an average of 2.7.
+The 1886 season was approximately average, featuring 12 tropical storms compared to the more modern 1981–2010 annual average of 12.1.
+The number of hurricanes, however, was well above average, with 10 forming compared to the latest 1991–2020 annual average of 7.2.
+The number of major hurricanes—defined as Category 3 or higher on the modern Saffir–Simpson scale—was four; also above average compared to an average of 3.2.
+Several studies have also suggested that the 1883 eruption of Krakatoa may have played a significant role in the unusual and enhanced activity.
 Owing to deficiencies in surface weather observations at the time, the total number of tropical storms in 1886 was likely higher than 12.
-A 2008 study indicated that about three storms may have been missed by observational records due to scarce marine traffic over the open Atlantic Ocean.
+A 2008 study indicated that about three storms may have been missed by observational records due to scarce marine traffic over the open Atlantic Ocean, while Christopher Landsea in 2004 estimated an average under-count bias estimate of zero to six tropical cyclones per year between 1851 and 1885 and zero to four per year between 1886 and 1910.
 All but two of the storms in 1886 affected land at some point in the tropical stages of their life cycles.
-Of these, four hurricanes struck the island of Cuba, a record unsurpassed in any Atlantic hurricane season since then.
-According to the Cuban Meteorological Society, 1886 coincided with a highly active period, 1837–1910, in which one hurricane struck the island every 9.25 years.
-Additionally, seven hurricanes made landfall in the United States, establishing a record for the number of hurricane strikes in a single season.
-The years 1886–1887 featured 11 U.S. hurricane landfalls, setting a record for consecutive seasons until 2004–2005, when 12 such storms hit the country.
-Hurricane activity centered on the Gulf of Mexico: all seven landfalls in 1886 occurred on the U.S. Gulf Coast, with no hurricanes making landfall along the Atlantic Seaboard.
+Of these, four hurricanes struck the island of Cuba, a record unsurpassed in any Atlantic hurricane season since at least 1851.
+According to the Cuban Meteorological Society, 1886 coincided with a highly active period (1837–1910) in which one hurricane struck the island every 9.25 years.
+Additionally, seven hurricanes struck or moved across the United States at that intensity, establishing another record single-season record.
+The years 1886–1887 combined featured nine hurricane landfalls in the United States, an unsurpassed total for consecutive seasons until 2004–2005.
+Hurricane activity centered on the Gulf of Mexico: six of the seven landfalls in 1886 (and 3 in 1887) occurred on the U.S. Gulf Coast, with no hurricanes making landfall along the Atlantic Seaboard.